SpikeThatMike/MicroORMSharp/README.md

 ```

 ### Selecting columns
-`Select` allows you to specify which columns to query while still returning the entity type.
-This is useful when you only need a subset of the columns for read-only operations, and want to avoid querying unnecessary data.
+`Select` allows you to specify columns to query while returning the entity type.
+Used for when you need a subset of the columns and want to avoid querying unnecessary data.
-`SelectTo` allows you to project the result into a different class, which is useful when you want to return a custom shape of data that doesn't match the entity type, such as a DTO or an anonymous type.
+`SelectTo` allows you to map the result into a different class used when you want to return a custom class that doesn't match the entity type.
 This can help reduce over-fetching and improve performance by only querying the columns that are needed for the projection.
-You can use either `Select` or `SelectTo` depending on your needs, if you use both, an exception is thrown.
+You can use either `Select` or `SelectTo` depending on your needs, you cannot use both in the samw query.

 `Select` can be used anywhere in the query chain
-`SelectTo` can only be used last in the query chain before `Execute`, `ExecuteAsync`, `ExecuteSingle`, or `ExecuteSingleAsync`.
-This is because `SelectTo` switches from `DbQuery<T>` into a projection wrapper that is responsible for the final mapping step.
+`SelectTo` can only be used last in the query chain before `Execute` or `ExecuteSingle`.
+This is because `SelectTo` switches from `DbQuery<T>` into a wrapper that is responsible for the final mapping step.

 Similar to `Select`, `SelectTo` will only query the columns needed for the projection.